Lyric98/BNE_application/README.md

 Libraries and dependencies used by the code are detailed in `environment.yml`.

-## Part 3: Reproducibility workflow
+## Part 3: Reproducibility Workflow

 ### Reproducibility Instructions
 Each Jupyter-notebook file (.ipynb) or Python file (.py) can be run independently to generate the examples, simulation experiment, or the case study.
 The R code can be run to prepare the data for the case study.
 Note that base data refers to data that the base models are trained on; train data refers to data that the ensemble is trained on, and test data refers to data that the ensemble is evaluated on.